 All three testing types--PCR, Antigen and Antibody--are available in Shasta County.
 Learn more about each type with this helpful handout from CDPH.

 Misinformation has been circulated online about swabs used in test kits, which is addressed in this Swab Safety flyer, shown at right.
-Swabs sterilized with ethylene oxide do not present a health risk, used when used twice weekly.
+Swabs sterilized with ethylene oxide do not present a health risk, even when used twice weekly.

 Should I get tested?